 Yes, you can retire earlier than your friends, and live much more comfortably.

-The notion of early retirement is all the rage, with books and blogs devoted to the idea of quitting work while you are still young enough to enjoy life.
+Wanting to retire early is all the rage, with books and blogs devoted to the idea of quitting work while you are still young enough to enjoy life.

 If you are not lucky enough to work for a company that provides a pension, self-funding an early retirement may seem daunting.
 But it can be done.